 The first structure he built was a small wooden building over the pool along the riverside where most of the hot springs bubbled out just above the river bank.
 When we went by on our way to school, there were still several spots about two feet in diameter where the water bubbled up and we could warm our cold feet by holding them in the little puddle a few moments--but only if we were wearing overshoes!

 The hot water traveling underground, but near the surface, always melted the snow earlier in the spring and beautiful buttercups blossomed there ahead of any of the surrounding area.

 Later Mr. Heise piped the water from that collection pool to the public pools he built.
-By 1900 he had built a store, a post office, large log hotel with a parlor, dinning room, kitchen, large dance hall, and rooms for people to stay long enough to affect a cure for their aches and pains, as well as rooms for working personel.
+By 1900 he had built a store, a post office, large log hotel with a parlor, dining room, kitchen, large dance hall, and rooms for people to stay long enough to affect a cure for their aches and pains, as well as rooms for working personnel.

 We always walked along the porch of the hotel on our way to school and Mr. Heise was always out there in his big armed chair, and he would always talk to us as we passed by.
 Even as shy as I was, I came to feel he was a friend and could talk to him.

-The resort was a very popular place for swimming in the summer especially on weekends.
-But the two ferries were not always able to operate because of mush ice and ice jams in the river during the winter, flooded roads and dangerous drift wood druing the spring run off.
-Mrs. Gavin worked very hard, talking to the County Commisioners, writing letters, and newspaper articles for many years to try to get a bridge built across the river.
+The resort was a very popular place for swimming in the summer, especially on weekends.
+But the two ferries were not always able to operate because of mush ice and ice jams in the river during the winter, flooded roads and dangerous driftwood during the spring runoff.
+Mrs. Gavin worked very hard, talking to the County Commissioners, writing letters, and newspaper articles for many years to try to get a bridge built across the river.

 Both Mr. Heise and Mrs. Gavin are buried on the hillside above the resort.